What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 • Does the person you're interested in want a casual relationship?

-Being honest with yourself about what you're looking for can help you determine the best way to proceed.
+Being honest with yourself about what you're looking for can help you determine an appropriate way to proceed.
 Suppose you're not ready for a casual relationship.
 In that case, it might be beneficial to let the other person know you'd prefer to be friends unless they change their mind about the dynamic they're interested in.

 Rawpixel

-Casual dating can be fun and exciting for many couples but may also come with conflict, confusion, and heartbreak.
-Consider contacting a therapist if you're looking for advice about a casual relationship or dynamic.
+Casual dating can be fun and exciting for many couples but may also involve conflict, confusion, and heartbreak.
+If you're looking for advice about a casual relationship or dynamic, consider contacting a therapist.
 Anyone can try therapy, and there are more casual formats for talking to someone if you don't want to see an in-person therapist.

 For example, studies show that online therapy can be an effective tool when dealing with relationship challenges and potentially difficult emotions related to dating.
 One study looked at a type of cognitive therapy for couples experiencing stress, anxiety, or depression and found that online therapy showed positive changes in relationship satisfaction and decreased distress.
 In addition, the study concluded that online therapy was as effective as in-person therapy.